 Houston enters the second quarter of 2026 with a corporate ground-transport market shaped by a combination of structural anchors that no other US metro shares: the Energy Corridor and downtown supermajor account base that drives a continuous weekday cadence of executive ground demand, the Texas Medical Center patient-and-principal logistics layer that runs parallel to and partly independent of the corporate book, the dual-airport IAH-versus-HOU routing choice that materially affects per-transfer economics, and the executive aviation FBO footprint at Ellington (EFD) and Sugar Land Regional (SGR) that feeds principal-tier dispatch outside the commercial airport corridors.
 Layered over those anchors is the summer operating envelope — sustained high-90s heat with material humidity from June through September that imposes vehicle-soak, idle, and chauffeur-readiness constraints absent from most peer markets.

-This index profiles nine operators ranked by their structural position in the Houston corporate ground market as of Q2 2026.
+This index profiles eight operators ranked by their structural position in the Houston corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
-It is a landscape analyst’s view of dispatch capacity, account posture, and structural fit to the Houston freight pattern.
+It is a landscape analyst’s view of dispatch capacity, rate posture, account model, and structural fit to the Houston freight pattern.

 What the Houston rate data shows